cpotter/cpotter.github.io/chris_potter_blog/blog/2015/12/28/index.md

 ---
-title: Chris Potter Ghost Render Blog
+title: Ghost Render Blog
 published_at: 2015-12-28 1:20 PM
 author: Chris Potter
 tags: ghost-render
-image: /2015/12/28/blog-thumbnail.jpg
+image: /2015/12/28/images/blog-image.jpg
 ---
 This blog is an attempt to keep track of and organize a variety of my personal projects.
 I'm hoping that by starting this blog it will encourage me to finish